Expo Park/USC station: Modern light rail station

 Expo Park/USC Station (originally proposed as "USC/Exposition Park") was proposed by Metro staff, with input from the public, during the Environmental Impact Report (EIR) process.
 Many stakeholders cited the importance of the station, citing the convenient access it would provide the USC students/employees and Exposition Park guests.
 Moreover, the station would be crucial for a temporary professional football venue at the current Los Angeles Memorial Coliseum, the soccer-specific Banc of California Stadium that replaced the Los Angeles Memorial Sports Arena, as well as for the 2028 Summer Olympics.

 The administration of USC opposed at-grade light-rail along Exposition Boulevard, claiming that light-rail would separate the campus from Exposition Park.
 USC President Steven Sample, in particular, was opposed to the project.
 Sample said he feared the line would create physical and psychological barriers between USC, Exposition Park, and the local community, and would be dangerous for pedestrians.

 However, the general sentiment of students and neighbors was in support of the line.
 The Coliseum Commission took a strong position in support of this station, and the USC Student Senate passed a resolution in support of the station.
 In the end, Metro staff included the possibility of building the Expo Park/USC station by including it as a design option in the Final EIR, that would only be built if funds for the station (estimated at $5 million) could be found and if local support were present.
 The report also recommended a short tunnel segment under the impacted intersections of Exposition/Figueroa and Exposition/Flower.

 Once the FEIR had been approved, the Exposition Metro Line Construction Authority worked to secure the funds for this station and to negotiate its design.
 One other issue remaining to be resolved was USC's request for special architecture for the three stations serving the campus.

 Ultimately, USC did not contribute toward the cost of the station.
 The Authority also abandoned any considerations for special architecture requested by USC.
 On September 19, 2007, the Metro board approved funding for the cost of the station, which had increased to $7 million.
 This allowed the station to be built along with the rest of Phase 1.

+The station opened with the rest of Phase 1 of the Expo Line on April 28, 2012, and became part of the E Line when the Regional Connector tunnel opened on June 16, 2023.

 Service

 Station layout

+The station has two side platforms in the median of Exposition Blvd that exit to a crosswalk connecting to Expo Park on its south side and USC on its north.
 The station's platforms slope down slightly toward the east, in order to accommodate the line's descent into a tunnel which passes under Figueroa Street.